Workflow for OP PSD2 Confirmation of Funds API

 Prerequisites

-Before you can start using our PSD2 APIs, ensure that you fulfill the requirements outlined in this section.
+Before you can start using our PSD2 APIs, there are certain requirements you should meet.

 Overview